justin8ty/career-test/README.md

 - [x] Provide data validation / error-checking for inputs
 - [x] Provide test data samples

+## Limitations

+- Program auto-terminates when integer input fields receive non-integers.
+- `careerResults.py` algorithm lacks fine-tuned suggestions, as well as more possibilities.

 ## Resources

 Below are a collection of resources which helped improve my skills :sparkles: while building the project: